What looks like a stretched blueberry, tastes like a combination of blueberries, raspberries, and rhubarb, and is delicious in baked goods?

 - Late: Boreal Beauty and Boreal Beast

 The taste of haskaps can vary wildly from variety to variety.
-Each of the pairings I’ve recommended above are good tasting varieties.
+Each of the pairings I’ve recommended above is a good-tasting variety.

-Related: 28 Hardy Fruit Trees You can Grow in Zone 2 and Zone 3
+Related: 28 Hardy Fruits You Can Grow in Zone 2 & 3

 Finding Haskap Berries